 Migraine glasses filter light wavelengths that trigger and worsen migraine attacks.

 If There is "Bad Light," Shouldn't My Migraine Glasses Block All of It?

 It probably seems counterintuitive to have some exposure to your triggers.
 It may seem logical to avoid your triggers completely.
 This, however, could prove detrimental.
 As we learned earlier, completely avoiding triggers may cause a person to become MORE sensitive.
 Over time, you could find that you are retreating to a darkened room more and more.

 You may realize that you become even less tolerant of light.
 Dr. Katz explains how this works, "The main point is that avoiding migraine triggers may make people more sensitive to those triggers."
 He says, "These authors suggest that exposing yourself to small doses of triggers and learning to cope may be better than avoidance.
 I think it builds on what we've been saying all along: it's better to wear the Axon glasses and go on with your life as normal, than to sit in a dark room and avoid everything.

-Our tint is designed to allow small amounts of 480 without risking making you more sensitive.”
 Several migraine studies have shown that completely avoiding triggers may cause a person to become more sensitive to them.
-Martin’s Trigger Avoidance Model of Headache (TAMH) suggests that instead of instructing migraine patients to avoid their migraine triggers, that doctors should instead be helping them learn to cope with the triggers.
+Martin's Trigger Avoidance Model of Headache (TAMH) suggests that instead of instructing migraine patients to avoid their migraine triggers, that doctors should instead be helping them learn to cope with the triggers.